snarfmonkey/docker-nexus-backup/README.md

-This is a fork of https://github.com/travelaudience/docker-nexus-backup edited very minimally to use AWS s3 instead of google cloud storage. and by minimally i mean like %s/gsutil/aws s3/g.
+This is a fork of https://github.com/travelaudience/docker-nexus-backup edited very minimally to use AWS s3 instead of google cloud storage.

-I am the greatest sysadmin alive.
+And by minimally i mean like %s/gsutil/aws s3/g.

+It is hastily designed as a drop-in replacement for the backup mechanism of the helm chart for Nexus.

 # docker-nexus-backup

-A container image for backing-up Sonatype Nexus Repository Manager data into GCP Cloud Storage.
+A container image for backing-up Sonatype Nexus Repository Manager data into S3 Cloud Storage.

 [![Docker Repository on Quay](https://quay.io/repository/travelaudience/docker-nexus-backup/status "Docker Repository on Quay")](https://quay.io/repository/travelaudience/docker-nexus-backup)